tryhackme/thm-discord-bot/README.md

 > Room
-writeup {room_code} | Get the writeups for a room.
+writeup {room_code} | Get the writeups for a room. randomroom | Select a random room.

 > Announcements
 notifyme | Toggle the role to get notified on announcements.

 > Leaderboard Commands
-leaderboard | Prints the leaderboard. monthly | Prints this month's leaderboard.
+leaderboard [page] | Prints the leaderboard. monthly [page] | Prints this month's leaderboard.

 > Rank Commands
 rank [@mention/username] | Get a THM member's rank.